Are you interested in Indian culture? Want to learn more?

 Actors: Mohammad Samad, Yash Shashank Dholye, Rajesh Tailang

 Overview: Intimately shot, Selection Day is based on Aravind Adiga's 2016 novel of the same name.
 The story is about the lives of two brothers, Radha and Manju, who have been raised by their cricket-crazy father to become champions.
-They move from their village to Mumbai to take part in talent spotting competition.
+They move from their village to Mumbai to take part in a talent-spotting competition.

 It offers some great insights into Hindu beliefs and worship and the sacrifices parents make for their kids.
 You’ll also get an insight into the lofty role of cricket in Indian society.